-I began university with the intention of becoming an accountant., but quickly learned that math was not my strength or passion.
+I began university with the intention of becoming an accountant, but quickly learned that math was not my strength or passion.
 While I was sorting out what to do next, I enrolled in a course called Industrial Relations.
 It was about labour policy, labour laws, collective bargaining, and employment relations.
 It had everything--history, sociology, political science, law, psychology and public policy--all tied up in one course.
 It dealt with real life practical issues, but did so in a manner that drew on deep academic theories and important public debates.
-I immediatly switched my major to Industrial Relations, and the direction of my life forever changed.
+I immediately switched my major to Industrial Relations, and the direction of my life forever changed.

 I went on to law school and became a labour lawyer, yet I always felt the pull to return to academia.
 Now, many years on from those undergraduate years, I find myself as Director of the largest university department in Canada devoted to the study of work and all it entails.
 With 15 full-time faculty and over a 1,000 undergraduate and graduate students, the School of Human Resource Management (SHRM) at York University is Canada's leader in the field.